computational-linguistics-class/computational-linguistics-class.github.io/assignment2.md

 >>> X = np.array([1,2,3,4,5])
 {% endhighlight %}

-To train a classifier, you need two `numpy` arrays: `X_train`, an `m`x`n` array, where `m` is the number of words in the dataset, and `n` is the number of features for each word; and `Y`, an array of length `m` for the labels of each of the words.
+To train a classifier, you need two `numpy` arrays: `X_train`, an `m` by `n` array, where `m` is the number of words in the dataset, and `n` is the number of features for each word; and `Y`, an array of length `m` for the labels of each of the words.
 Once we have these two arrays, we can fit a Naive Bayes classifier using the following commands:

 {% highlight python %}
 >>> from sklearn.naive_bayes import GaussianNB